Mesenchymal hamartoma of the chest wall

 Many present with a chest wall mass 2.
 Some may present with respiratory distress or a chest wall deformity 3.

-Macroscopically the tumours are generally well delineated, lobulated, and tan to reddish in colour 3.
+Macroscopically the tumors are generally well delineated, lobulated, and tan to reddish in color 3.

 Microscopically, they tend to show showed alternating areas of cartilaginous islands and primitive appearing mesenchymal proliferation.
 There may be also areas of bone formation and blood-filled cystic spaces (secondary aneurysmal bone cyst formation).